optimizely/react-sdk/README.md

 - **Datafile required** — SSR requires a pre-fetched datafile.
 Using `sdkKey` alone falls back to a failed decision.
 - **Static user only** — User `Promise` is not supported during SSR.
-- **ODP segments unavailable** — ODP audience segments require async I/O and are not available during server rendering.
+- **ODP segments** — ODP audience segments require async I/O and are not available during server rendering.
+Pass pre-fetched segments via the `qualifiedSegments` prop on `OptimizelyProvider` to enable synchronous ODP-based decisions.
+Without it, consider deferring the decision to the client using the fallback pattern.

 For more details and workarounds, see the [Next.js Integration Guide — Limitations](docs/nextjs-integration.md#limitations).